 Vaping is increasingly popular, especially among teens.
 The smoking alternative may seem less harmful than cigarettes and second-hand smoke.
 However, for both teenagers and adults, vaping can have adverse side effects.
 Today’s ads encourage teens to vape rather than smoke cigarettes.
 Unfortunately, vaping can lead to other drug abuse and adverse health effects.
 Luckily, drug abuse treatment programs now specialize in helping teens quit vaping.

-If your teen smokes or vapes, call Foothills at Red Oak Recovery® to learn about our teen drug abuse treatment.
+If your teen smokes or vapes, call Foothills at Red Oak Recovery to learn about our substance abuse treatment program.
 Located in beautiful North Carolina, our programs help adolescent boys regain control of their lives.
-Reach us today at 866.300.5275 for more information.
+Reach us today by calling us at 866.300.5275 for more information.
 We can help your teen leave vaping and other substance use behind for good.
 Don’t wait.
 Call now to learn more about our successful treatment program.

 What Is Vaping?

 Vape or vaping is the term used for electronic cigarettes and vape pens.
 E-cigarettes contain atomizers that vaporize cartridges of tobacco, marijuana flavors, and other chemicals.
 A battery powers the atomizer as a person inhales.
 Instead of inhaling smoke like a cigarette, a user inhales chemical-infused water vapors.
 This may make vaping seem less harmless than smoking.
 However, e-cigarettes still release nicotine into the body.